4.1/5 RatingFree

 Core capabilities

-• Python SDK and JavaScript SDK for server-side or browser integration.
+• Python & JavaScript SDKs for server or browser.

 Model groups and tool categories

-• Object detection and segmentation — e.g. SAM3 for images and video (RLE and standard).
+• Object detection / segmentation — e.g. SAM3 (images and video, RLE and standard).

-• Content detection — Molmo2 for image, video, and text moderation.
+• Content detection — Molmo2 for image, video, text moderation.

-• Swap anything — face, head, outfit, and object swap in images and video (e.g. Nano Banana Pro edit, face-swap models).
+• Swap anything — face, head, outfit, object in image/video (e.g. Nano Banana Pro edit, face-swap models).

 • Video edit — extend, upscale, animate (e.g. WAN 2.5 video-extend, video-upscaler-pro, Wan 2.2 animate).

-• Ultra selection — high-speed, lower-cost variants for heavy production.
+• Ultra selection — faster, cheaper variants for heavy jobs.

-• Remove anything — background and object removal for image and video (e.g. Bria FIBO, WAN 2.5 image-edit, WaveSpeed video-background-remover).
+• Remove anything — bg/object removal (e.g. Bria FIBO, WAN 2.5 image-edit, WaveSpeed video-background-remover).

-• Avatar lipsync — avatars with lip sync and expressions (e.g. Longcat Avatar, InfiniteTalk, Wan 2.1 Mocha).
+• Avatar lipsync — e.g. Longcat Avatar, InfiniteTalk, Wan 2.1 Mocha.

-• Enhance video — upscaling and enhancement (e.g. ultimate-video-upscaler, video-upscaler-pro, FlashVSR).
+• Enhance video — e.g. ultimate-video-upscaler, video-upscaler-pro, FlashVSR.

 • Upscale image — e.g. ultimate-image-upscaler, SeedVR2 image.

-• Enterprise — Dedicated account manager, priority support, higher GPU limits, performance SLAs, onboarding and custom model help, and volume discounts.
+• Enterprise — Dedicated AM, priority support, higher GPU caps, SLAs, onboarding and custom model help, volume pricing.

 TypeOptions